oracle/terraform-provider-oci/website/docs/r/core_cross_connect.html.markdown

 * `customer_reference_name` - (Optional) (Updatable) A reference name or identifier for the physical fiber connection that this cross-connect uses.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `far_cross_connect_or_cross_connect_group_id` - (Optional) If you already have an existing cross-connect or cross-connect group at this FastConnect location, and you want this new cross-connect to be on a different router (for the purposes of redundancy), provide the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of that existing cross-connect or cross-connect group.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `interface_down_timer_value_in_milliseconds` - (Optional) (Updatable) The duration of the interface down timer in milliseconds between 0 and 3000 in multiples of 500.
 * `interface_name` - (Optional) The name of the FastConnect interface where this cross-connect is installed.
 Option will be provided only on request for select tenancies.
+* `is_interface_hold_timer_enabled` - (Optional) (Updatable) The flag to enable or disable the down timer for the interface.
+* `is_qos_enabled` - (Optional) When true, restricts placement so cross-connects lands only on QoS-capable devices.
+When false (default), placement may use any supported device.
+If no QoS-capable devices are available in the selected location, the request fails.
+* `loa_properties` - (Optional) (Updatable) Properties used to manage the Letter of Authority associated with this cross-connect.
+	* `authorized_agent` - (Optional) (Updatable) Name of a customer authorized agent to append to the LOA as `Authorized Agent`.
+Set this to an empty string to remove the current authorized agent.
+	* `expiry_extension_count` - (Optional) (Updatable) Terraform-managed count of self-service expiry extensions requested for the LOA.
+Increase this value by 1 to request one additional expiry extension.
+This value cannot be decreased or increased by more than 1 in a single update.
+The service enforces the maximum number of allowed extensions.
 * `oci_physical_device_name` - (Optional) The name of the FastConnect device where this cross-connect is installed.
 Option will be provided only on request for select tenancies.
 * `is_active` - (Optional) (Updatable) Set to true to activate the cross-connect.
 You activate it after the physical cabling is complete, and you've confirmed the cross-connect's light levels are good and your side of the interface is up.
 Activation indicates to Oracle that the physical connection is ready.
 * `location_name` - (Required) The name of the FastConnect location where this cross-connect will be installed.
 To get a list of the available locations, see [ListCrossConnectLocations](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CrossConnectLocation/ListCrossConnectLocations).
 Example: `CyrusOne, Chandler, AZ`